Cape Fear (1991 film): Filming

+Style

 The work of Alfred Hitchcock was a significant influence on the style of Cape Fear.
 As with the 1962 film, in which director J. Lee Thompson specifically acknowledged Hitchcock's influence, and employed Bernard Herrmann to write the score, Scorsese also adopted Hitchcock's style, using unusual camera angles, lighting and editing techniques.
 The opening credits were designed by Saul Bass, a frequent collaborator of Hitchcock, and the link to Hitchcock was further cemented by the reuse of Herrmann's original score, albeit reworked by Elmer Bernstein.
 Portions of Bass's title sequences were reused from the unreleased ending to his film Phase IV.

+Cape Fear was Scorsese's first film to be shot in the 2:35:1 "CinemaScope" aspect ratio.
+Wanting to evoke the style of an "old-fashioned melodrama," he hired Freddie Francis as cinematographer, because he admired the Gothic style he brought to his work on The Innocents and his Hammer horror films.
+Scorsese:

+"[Francis] knows the atmosphere that I want for this picture.
+He knows the lighting — whatever it takes to get that incredible, Gothic thriller look.
+He understands the obligatory scene of a young maiden with a candle walking down a long hall towards a door.
+'Don't go in that door!' you yell, and she goes in!
+Every time she goes in!
+So I say to him, 'This has to look like The Hall,' and he understands that."

+Release

+Home media

+For its 10th anniversary, Cape Fear was released on a THX certified two-disc Collector's Edition DVD on September 18, 2001.
+It was released on Blu-Ray in October 2011.

 Reception

 Box office

 Cape Fear collected $10.5 million during its opening weekend, ranking first at the box office, beating Curly Sue.
 It was overtaken by The Addams Family a week later, but still made another $10 million while staying ahead of Beauty and the Beast.
 The film was a box-office success, making $182,291,969 worldwide on a $35-million budget.